-C oy Barefoot is an award-winning and best-selling author, media personality, and engaging historian and teacher, a much sought-after speaker, and Ironman triathlete.
+C oy Barefoot is an award-winning and best-selling author, media personality, and engaging historian and teacher, and a much sought-after speaker.

 Coy’s books include Thomas Jefferson on Leadership: Executive Lessons from his Life and Letters and The Corner: A History of Student Life at the University of Virginia, which won the 2003 Nalle Prize for Outstanding History.
 He has written and reported for magazines and newspapers around the country as well as a long list of online publications.
 Visit the books and articles page to learn more and to read excerpts from Coy’s published work.